Digital Construction Accelerated (Day-Release)

 What about after uni?

-Our construction alumni have progressed to work for leading construction industry organisations, including Lend Lease, Kier, Laing O'Rourke, Simons Construction Ltd and Skanska.
+Our construction alumni have progressed to work with leaders in the field of digital construction and with leading construction industry organisations both locally and internationally, including Lend Lease, Kier, Laing O'Rourke, Simons Construction Ltd and Skanska.

 Salford also offer a range of specialism postgraduate study options to take your career even further.
 We even offer a sizeable fee discount to our graduates and alumni.